Torxed/python-zfs/README.md

-# zfs-pysend
+# python-zfs
-Python wrapper for zfs-send
+Python wrapper for zfs